 We also have areas specifically for smaller children and they may find that more to their liking.
 Toddlers will love swimming in Ricky’s Reef (just off the changing area) and Buccaneers’ SplashZone is a watery, interactive playground for under 8s – it’s upstairs so don’t miss it!

-It will be busy during the holiday seasons, and especially so on wet days and some children (and adults!) can find this a bit overwhelming.
-It’s quieter just as we open and in the late afternoons, which can be better for all concerned.
-Peak visit times are between 11am and 3pm.
-Got it wrong?
-If after 15 minutes, it’s not working out do go and speak to a duty manager to explain.
+The waterpark will be busy during the holiday seasons, and especially so on wet days and some children (and adults!) can find this a bit overwhelming.
+It’s quieter just as we open, which can be better for all concerned.
+Peak visit times are between 11am and 4pm.